cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 But you might think that for read-only endpoints like the page showing the latest stock values, the webapp could leverage the `cluster-example-ro` service.
-If if did, there would not be an outage when we killed the primary.
+If it did, there would not be an outage when we killed the primary.
 There's a lot of power to experiment and iterate your system design.

 We mentioned in the beginning that the